Republicans win Florida special elections in Trump strongholds by narrower margins than in 2024

 “THE TRUMP ENDORSEMENT, AS ALWAYS, PROVED FAR GREATER THAN THE DEMOCRATS FORCES OF EVIL.
 CONGRATULATIONS TO AMERICA!” he said on his Truth Social platform.

-The mood was celebratory at a waterfront restaurant in Pensacola, where congratulatory text messages were already lighting up Patronis’ phone as early results were posted Tuesday night.
-Patronis worked the crowd of about 100 people shaking hands and giving hugs, his wife Katie and two sons in tow.
+At a waterfront restaurant in Pensacola, congratulatory text messages were already lighting up Patronis’ phone as early results were posted Tuesday night.
+Patronis worked the crowd of about 100 people, shaking hands and giving hugs, his wife Katie and two sons in tow.

-Republicans, including Gov. Ron DeSantis, had been saying that Fine’s underperformance should not be taken as a referendum on Trump, calling it a candidate-specific issue.
-However, early returns in the other district were showing that Patronis was also failing to match the large margins from November.
+“Let it be known that this election is a reminder the Florida Panhandle will forever be red, and it’ll forever be Trump country," Patronis told his supporters.
+“And even their $6 million could not overcome one simple post on social media by Donald Trump.”

+Fine spoke to about 100 supporters at the 2A Ranch Saloon in Ormond Beach, a barn-like building adorned with Trump decor, including cardboard cutouts of the president and a photo signed by first lady Melania Trump.
+Above Fine, a glowing “Trump is still my president” sign hung from the overhead balcony.

 Fine, a self-described “conservative firebrand,” had faced growing pressure during the race’s final days as some Republicans publicly criticized his campaign and fundraising efforts, questioning whether this race would embarrass Republicans less than 100 days into Trump’s administration.
 Weil’s campaign raised an eye-popping $9 million compared to Fine’s $1 million.